monix/monix-kafka/docs/consumer.md

 ### Plain consumer

-The `plainSource` emits `ConsumerRecord` elements, a record represents the received key/value pair that also contains information about the topic, partition, offset and timestamp).
+The `plainSource` emits `ConsumerRecord` elements, a record represents the received _key/value_ pair that also contains information about the topic, partition, offset and timestamp.
-But more importantly, it __does not support offsets commitment__ to Kafka, then it can be used when the offset is stored externally or with auto-commit.
+But more importantly, it __does not support offsets commitment__ to Kafka, you can then store offsets externally or with the _auto-commit_ flag.

-Note that auto-commit is disabled by default, you can fine tune the auto commitment by setting the monix observable specific configuration `ObservableCommitOrder`,
+Note that _auto-commit_ is disabled by default, you can fine tune the auto commitment by setting the monix's observable specific configuration `ObservableCommitOrder`,
 which will allow you to decide whether to commit the records before receiving an acknowledgement from downstream, after that, or to just don't acknowledge (as a default one).

-If _At Most Once_ semantics is seek, auto commit must be enabled and observable commit order done before ack:
+If _At Most Once_ semantics is seek, _auto-commit_ must be enabled and _observable commit order_ done before ack:

 ```scala
 import monix.kafka._